Disease Guide ·Cataracts ·2026

 What Causes Cataracts in Dogs

-Hereditary cataracts are the most common — certain breeds carry genes for early-onset lens opacity.
-Diabetic cataracts develop rapidly (often within weeks of diabetes onset) as excess sugar damages the lens.
-Other causes include aging, eye trauma, inflammation (uveitis), nutritional deficiencies, and toxic exposure.
-Hereditary cataracts affect many purebred dogs
+Hereditary cataracts are most common in purebred dogs.
+Diabetic cataracts develop rapidly (within weeks of diabetes onset) as excess sugar damages the lens.
+Other causes: aging, eye trauma, inflammation (uveitis), nutritional deficiencies, toxic exposure.

 Symptoms - What to Watch For

 Cloudy, bluish-white, or opaque appearance in one or both eyes.
-Bumping into furniture or walls, especially in dim light or unfamiliar spaces.
+Bumping into furniture, especially in dim light.
 Reluctance to navigate stairs or jump.
 Difficulty catching treats or toys.
-Hesitation in new environments.
-Eyes may appear to glow differently in photos.
-Progression can be gradual or rapid
+Eyes glow differently in photos.
+Progression ranges from gradual to rapid.

 Diagnosis - $100-$300